-Composite Pmi in the United Kingdom averaged 53.72 points from 2013 until 2020, reaching an all time high of 61.80 points in October of 2013 and a record low of 13.80 points in April of 2020.
+Composite PMI in the United Kingdom averaged 53.84 points from 2013 until 2021, reaching an all time high of 62.90 points in May of 2021 and a record low of 13.80 points in April of 2020.
 This page provides - United Kingdom Composite Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-United Kingdom Composite Pmi - data, historical chart, forecasts and calendar of releases - was last updated on September of 2020. source: Markit Economics
+United Kingdom Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Composite Pmi in the United Kingdom is expected to be 52.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Composite Pmi in the United Kingdom to stand at 54.50 in 12 months time.
-In the long-term, the United Kingdom Composite Pmi is projected to trend around 52.00 points in 2021 and 52.80 points in 2022, according to our econometric models.
+Composite PMI in the United Kingdom is expected to be 54.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United Kingdom Composite PMI is projected to trend around 53.80 points in 2022 and 53.40 points in 2023, according to our econometric models.